 Physical restraint is an available option, only to be used when other means of dealing with the situation have failed.
 Staff are made aware of this policy and have training on child protection and other training, including restraint training, that will ensure they are aware of their duties and the law.

 Recording Incidents

-Embleton Primary will keep a record of each incident of the use of force to control and restrain using the appropriate form.
+Embleton Primary School will keep a record of each incident of the use of force to control and restrain via ScholarPack, on the individual child's record.

 Information will be given on the following: